Why It Works

 Bulk up carb-heavy fried rice with a good dose of green beans in this easy recipe.
 The beans get blistered in the wok until smoky and charred, while fresh basil adds a ton of flavor and color to the finished dish.

-- 1 to 3 Thai bird chilies (adjust according to taste), thinly sliced, plus more for serving
+1 to 3 Thai bird chiles (adjust according to taste), thinly sliced, plus more for serving

 If using day-old rice, transfer to a medium bowl and break rice up with your hands into individual grains before proceeding.
 Heat 1/2 tablespoon vegetable oil in a large wok over high heat until smoking.
 Add half of rice and cook, stirring and tossing, until rice is pale brown, toasted, and has a lightly chewy texture, about 3 minutes.
 Transfer to a medium bowl.
 Repeat with another 1/2 tablespoon oil and remaining rice.

 Add 1/2 tablespoon oil to now-empty wok and heat over high heat until smoking.
 Add green beans and cook, stirring and tossing occasionally, until deeply blistered and charred.
 Add scallions, garlic, and chilies and cook, stirring and tossing constantly, until aromatic, about 30 seconds.